-- DISINFECTANTS WON'T WORK THROUGH MUD, FAECES OR VEGETATION - ITEMS NEED TO BE CLEANED BEFORE DISINFECTION. - FOLLOW VIRKON MIXING INSTRUCTIONS CAREFULLY. - REPLACE VIRKON IN FOOTBATHS WHEN IT IS DIRTY OR LOST ITS BRIGHT PINK COLOUR - IT IS USUALLY PINK FOR 5-7 DAYS. - ALLOW VIRKON TO DRY ON ALL EQUIPMENT DO NOT RINSE OFF - IF YOU DO NOT HAVE VIRKON USE A 3.5% BLEACH SOLUTION (that is 35ml of bleach mixed in water to make 1ltr total). - SALT (SEA) WATER IS ALSO EFFECTIVE AT REMOVING THE VIRUS.
+- DISINFECTANTS WON'T WORK THROUGH MUD, FAECES OR VEGETATION - ITEMS NEED TO BE CLEANED BEFORE DISINFECTION. - FOLLOW VIRKON MIXING INSTRUCTIONS CAREFULLY. - REPLACE VIRKON IN FOOTBATHS WHEN IT IS DIRTY OR LOST ITS BRIGHT PINK COLOUR - IT IS USUALLY PINK FOR 5-7 DAYS. - ALLOW VIRKON TO DRY ON ALL EQUIPMENT DO NOT RINSE OFF - IF YOU DO NOT HAVE VIRKON USE A 3.5% BLEACH SOLUTION (that is 35ml of bleach mixed in water to make 1ltr total). - SALT (SEA) WATER IS ALSO EFFECTIVE AT REMOVING THE VIRUS (but this is not as efficient as Virkon or bleach).